Please ensure Javascript is enabled for purposes of website accessibility

 #3: We Practice Eco-friendly Waste Disposal Practices

 As we’ve said, getting rid of your recyclables and donations can be time-consuming when you do it yourself.
 Junk Smiths ensures that as much can avoid being brought to a landfill as possible.
 Our knowledge as an industry leader means that we know exactly where everything is properly disposed of.
 As the video below discusses, even knowing if something is recyclable can be confusing.
 When juggling whether to recycle or trash something, know that Junk Smiths will employ our eco-friendly practices for every job we do.
+For more insights into recycling practices ( you can also check out this Youtube channel on plastic recycling for useful tips).

 Business Info